daniellehu/RPCS_custombrace/README.md

     * motor - Code to operate motor
     * readSendBle - Simulating a regulation process with bluetooth reporting (no control loop)
     * valve - Code to operate valve

+* CustomBrace (.h, .cpp) is a library we created for easiser operation of the HW components